ardriveapp/turbo-sdk/README.md

 #### `getTokenPriceForBytes({ bytes })`

-Returns the estimated cost in instantiated token type for the provided byte amount.
+Get the current price from the Turbo Payment Service, denominated in the specified token, for uploading a specified number of bytes to Turbo.

 ```typescript
 const turbo = TurboFactory.unauthenticated({ token: 'solana' });